fhboswell/Oh-No-UFO/README.md

 - Gameplay
-	- Multiple Enemy types ---Hours: 10
+	- Multiple Enemy types
-	- Multiple Laser Types ---Hours: 5
+	- Multiple Laser Types
-	- Multiple Enemy animations ---Hours: 15
+	- Multiple Enemy animations

 - Arkit ---Hours:10
 	- Use of 3D Graphics (possible to use 2D graphic in Arkit)